JuliaLang/julia/doc/src/devdocs/ast.md

 A temporary container for holding lowered source code.

+  * `code`

-`code` - An `Any` array of statements, or a UInt8 array with a compressed representation of the code.
+    An `Any` array of statements, or a `UInt8` array with a compressed representation of the code.

+  * `slotnames`

-`slotnames` - An array of symbols giving the name of each slot (argument or local variable).
+    An array of symbols giving the name of each slot (argument or local variable).

+  * `slottypes`

-`slottypes` - An array of types for the slots.
+    An array of types for the slots.

+  * `slotflags`

-  * `slotflags` - A UInt8 array of slot properties, represented as bit flags:
+    A `UInt8` array of slot properties, represented as bit flags:

       * 2  - assigned (only false if there are *no* assignment statements with this var on the left)
       * 8  - const (currently unused for local variables)
       * 16 - statically assigned once
       * 32 - might be used before assigned.
 This flag is only valid after type inference.

+  * `ssavaluetypes`

-  * `ssavaluetypes` - Either an array or an Int.
+    Either an array or an `Int`.

-    If an Int, it gives the number of compiler-inserted temporary locations in the function.
+    If an `Int`, it gives the number of compiler-inserted temporary locations in the function.
 If an array, specifies a type for each location.

 Boolean properties:

+  * `inferred`

-`inferred` - Whether this has been produced by type inference
+    Whether this has been produced by type inference.

+  * `inlineable`

-`inlineable` - Whether this should be inlined
+    Whether this should be inlined.

+  * `propagate_inbounds`
-  * `propagate_inbounds` - Whether this should should propagate `@inbounds` when inlined

-    for the purpose of eliding `@boundscheck` blocks
+    Whether this should should propagate `@inbounds` when inlined for the purpose of eliding `@boundscheck` blocks.

+  * `pure`
-  * `pure` - Whether this is known to be a pure function of its arguments,

-    without respect to the state of the method caches or other mutable global state
+    Whether this is known to be a pure function of its arguments, without respect to the state of the method caches or other mutable global state.

 ## Surface syntax AST